TehBrian/painting-calculator/README.md

 # painting-calculator
-Tool which aids in the creation of images tailored for importing into Minecraft via maps in itemframes.
+Tool which aids in the creation of images tailored for importing into Minecraft via maps in item frames.